Thursday, December 26, 2024

 In order to resist the interference of Kremlin forces and protect its independence, Ukraine needs to abandon the use of Soviet mobilization methods.

 Territorial recruitment centers (TRC), despite almost two years of full-scale war with Russia, have not completely lost the birthmarks of the Soviet “military registration and enlistment offices.”
 After the start of mass inspections at the TCC and the subsequent high-profile dismissals of regional military personnel, a new problem appeared - the mobilization process slowed down.
 Including for objective reasons, since the combat officers who came to head the recruitment centers needed time to organize the work.
 In recent weeks, against the backdrop of unsuccessful attempts by the Russians to push through our defenses in the east, the issue of recruiting reinforcements has become especially pressing.
 Including when forming new brigades.
-Why and how exactly in Ukraine they can change the process of attracting recruits to the Defense Forces, read in the material “Apostrophe”.
+Why and how exactly the process of attracting recruits to the Defense Forces can be changed in Ukraine, read the material from Apostrophe.

 NSDC Secretary Alexei Danilov, speaking to foreign journalists, said that in the coming days they would announce a change in approaches to mobilization.